 CISO priorities have quickly adapted in this new work-from home era; we have seen a drastic shift in direction amongst security professionals.
-So long are the days of antiquated ideals where companies deemed matters of security and visibility unimportant.
+Long gone are the days of antiquated ideals where companies deemed matters of security and visibility unimportant.
 CISOs are now tasked with the challenge of adapting their organizations.
 For most, the fear of suffering a data breach in the cloud is crippling.
 For any other, they choose to circumvent security with hopes of gaining access to the agility and speed offered by the cloud.
 Too often, enterprises are making a false choice: either embrace cloud rapidly and carelessly rely on reactiveness and post mortem analysis to survive in this new era.
 Proper investments into a modern infrastructure are no longer optional; times are changing rapidly.
 While most agree that taking advantage of this technology is good for business, it’s clear from the onslaught of news headlines about data breaches caused by misconfigurations that companies are struggling to embrace the cloud in a secure, controlled manner.
 Our hope is that this blog provides guidance to leaders and practitioners on how other CISO are approaching their concerns in the second half of 2020.

 One of the most drastic shifts we have seen in 2020 is the shift to a remote workforce.
 Almost every CISO has been fighting the battle for “end-to-end visibility” into this new remote user group.
 Executives pushing for quick shifts to get employees up and running have failed to realize the security implications of this rapid shift.
 The huge discrepancy between the rate of cloud adoption and implementation of proper security to meet this new workforce is the reason data breaches caused by cloud misconfigurations continue to be rampant.
 The old days of breaching a network's perimeter technologies and slowly exploiting laterally across systems is less of an emphasis thanks to the cloud.
 In the modern enterprise, identities are the new perimeter.